 Waiver Wire Watch: Week 16

-Editor’s Note: We’re happy that 4for4 Contributor Pat Fitzmaurice (formerly of Pro Football Weekly) is back on the Waiver Wire Watch this year.
-He will continue to work in conjunction with Senior Editor John Paulsen to compile this list of the top pickups each week.
+Editor's Note: We're happy to have Brandon Niles on the Waiver Wire Watch this year.
+He'll work in conjunction with Senior Editor John Paulsen to compile the weekly list of pickups and generate recommended prices for FAAB leagues.

 - All Premium Content